Port-au-Prince: Foundation of Port-au-Prince

 In 1770, Port-au-Prince replaced Cap-Français (the modern Cap-Haïtien) as capital of the colony of Saint-Domingue.

 In November 1791, it was burned in a battle between attacking black revolutionaries and defending white plantation owners.

-It was captured by British troops on June 4, 1794.
+It was captured by British troops on 4 June 1794, after the Battle of Port-Républicain.

 In 1804, it became the capital of newly independent Haïti.
 When Jean-Jacques Dessalines was assassinated in 1806, Port-au-Prince became the capital of the mulatto-dominated south (Cap-Haïtien was the capital of the black-dominated north).
-It was re-established as the capital of all of Haiti when the country was unified again in 1820.
+It was re-established as the capital of all of Haiti when the country was unified again in 1820 Port-au-Prince was the centre of the political and intellectual life of the country and is the seat of the State University of Haiti (established in 1920).
+A traditionally picturesque site has been the brash and bustling Iron Market, with its mostly female vendors.
+Recreation for the privileged centres around European-style social clubs, but the house of the local voodoo priest is still the heart of the urban poor community.

+Most of the Haitian elite (nearly all mulatto or nonblacks) live in the suburb of Pétionville in the 1,000–1,500-foot- (300–450-metre-) high hills southeast of Port-au-Prince.
+Haiti's small but politically important Black middle class is also concentrated around Port-au-Prince.
+Squalor and neglect surround most of the Black urban working class even more than it does the subsistence farmer, and constant migration from the countryside continues to exacerbate their misery.
+Slums such as Cité Soleil are among the largest and most deprived in the Americas.
+Pop.
+(2009 est.) city, 875,978; metropolitan area, 2,296,386.

 American occupation

 During the American occupation of Haiti (1915–1934), Port-au-Prince, garrisoned by American Marines and Haitian gendarmes, was attacked twice by caco rebels.
 The first battle, which took place in 1919, was a victory of the American and Haitian government forces, as was the second attack in 1920.